nlanzo/philaro.0/README.md

 2. The bot will automatically create:
    - `#rm2-alerts-setup` - Channel for users to subscribe to alerts
    - `#rm2-alerts` - Channel where alerts will be posted
-   - `rm2-alerts` role - Role for users who want to receive notifications
+   - Multiple roles - One for each category of alert

 ### For Users

-1. **Subscribe to alerts**: Go to the `#rm2-alerts-setup` channel and click the 🔔 reaction
+1. **Subscribe to alerts**: Go to the `#rm2-alerts-setup` channel and click the appropriate reaction
-2. **Unsubscribe from alerts**: Remove the 🔔 reaction from the setup message
+2. **Unsubscribe from alerts**: Remove the reaction from the setup message
 3. **Receive notifications**: You'll be pinged in `#rm2-alerts` when events are announced

 ## Bot Permissions Required